gonicus/clacks/doc/intro.rst

 :status: todo
-	Describe how to secure the communication between the gosa-agent and used services.
+	Describe how to secure the communication between the clacks-agent and used services.

 Here is an example config file for a non-secured service.
 (A HowTo about securing the service will follow soon!)::